top of page

 Today I wanted to do something different, I want to include some real witchy content to my blog for you to enjoy.
-Last christmas I came across a fun Yule preparation video by The Witches Cookery, and I decided I would try to make the Yule bread she made in that video.
+Last Christmas I came across a fun Yule preparation video by The Witches Cookery, and I decided I would try to make the Yule bread she made in that video.

 I wanted to do this last year before Yule, but I ran out of time, and honestly, I was not feeling as spirited as I am feeling now.
-I am doing so much better mentally then last year, and I have undergone a lot of changes this year.
+I am doing so much better mentally than last year, and I have undergone a lot of changes this year.
 I am very proud of the progress I have made.

-So without further ado I would like to present the most wholesome Yule video out there, all credit going to the Witches' Cookery of course, for this fun Yule blog.
+So without further ado, I would like to present the most wholesome Yule video out there, all credit going to the Witches' Cookery of course, for this fun Yule blog.

 Yule preparations | Pagan Yule stories & history | Witch vlog